GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

       --port-forward=user,debug: Port-forward exposes service ports and container ports within pods and other resources (off, user, services, debug, pods)
   -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)
-      --profile-auto-activation=true: Set to false to disable profile auto activation --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos) --rpc-http-port=50052: tcp port to expose event REST API over HTTP --rpc-port=50051: tcp port to expose event API
+      --profile-auto-activation=true: Set to false to disable profile auto activation --protocols=[]: Priority sorted order of debuggers to override the default debuggers with.
+      --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos) --rpc-http-port=50052: tcp port to expose event REST API over HTTP --rpc-port=50051: tcp port to expose event API